-Our liberal arts curriculum, with its unique focus on the environment and sustainability, prepares students to address problems head on.
+Our liberal arts curriculum prepares students to address problems head on.
 It’s why Northland College alumni have gone on to become scientists, business owners, educators, and dedicated professionals in almost every field imaginable.
 The career-focused curriculum developed by our faculty members will provide you with the tools, confidence, and vision to be successful in anything you do.

 Each student at Northland College takes a selection of courses from across the arts, sciences, and humanities.
 However, this requirement is more than just hoop jumping.
 It provides a well-rounded foundation of knowledge and skills.
 Northland College’s general education is designed for exploration.
 Our students know that chemistry and writing can be closely linked, or that sociology can create better business leaders.
 Time and again, they have found out how disparate interests actually intersect in surprising ways.
 They have uncovered unimagined possibilities.